 Vienna is never too shy to highlight its classical music heritage.
-And so it is with the composer Franz Schubert (1797-1828), a son of the city whose name adorns several streets and parks.
+And so it is with the composer Franz Schubert (1797-1828), a son of the city who gets his own statue in the Stadtpark city park.

-The design by sculptor Carl Kundmann shows him sitting pensively, poised to put down notes on paper and just waiting for the right inspiration.
-Given he wrote hundreds of compositions, he didn’t have to wait long.
+The design by sculptor Carl Kundmann shows Schubert sitting pensively, poised to put down notes on paper and just waiting for the right inspiration.
+Given he wrote hundreds of compositions, he presumably didn’t have to wait long.

-Schubert keeps good company in the park: there are also memorials to Franz Lehar and Anton Bruckner.
-But they’re all overshadowed by the hugely popular golden Strauss (easily found by looking for the queues of photographers).
+Schubert keeps good company in the park: there are also memorials to Franz Lehar and Anton Bruckner, for example.
+One statue, however, overshadows all the others: the hugely popular golden Strauss (easily found by looking for the queues of photographers).

 The park itself is an otherwise tranquil spot with ornamental trees, open meadows and even a river running through it.
 It’s right on the edge of the city center: one end adjoins the Schubertring (!) part of the giant boulevard that encircles the old town.